ningliu2025/vibe-coding/README.md

 - **Beautiful Hero Section** - Eye-catching gradient background with animated elements
 - **Top 10 Board Games** - Detailed cards with ratings, player count, duration, and complexity
+- **Clickable Game Cards** - Click any game card to see comprehensive details
+- **Detailed Game Pages** - Each game has a dedicated page with:
+  - Extended descriptions and gameplay explanations
+  - "How to Play" guides
+  - "Why It's Great" highlights
+  - Fun facts and trivia
+  - Complete game specifications
 - **Smooth Animations** - Cards fade in on scroll with hover effects
 - **Responsive Design** - Works perfectly on desktop, tablet, and mobile
 - **Interactive Elements** - Parallax scrolling and smooth navigation